-- 1. Age five on or before August 1, 2022. - 2.
-Completion of a Registration Form. - 3.
+- B. Locate the parent icon and click new account; follow the steps to create your account. - C. Locate and click the add student button. - D. Type in the student's legal name and other required information.
+Click create student. - E. Complete each form in its entirety and sign your full name (i.e. 'Jonathan Smith') in the parent signature field at the bottom of each page. - F. When all forms are complete, you will see a 'forms finished' message.
+If any forms are still red, you are not finished.
+All forms must be in green in order to enroll your child. - 3.
 Presentation of proof of immunization and completion of the School Health Record.
 (Proof of your child's immunization is a physician's statement or immunization card with dates entered.) - 4.
 Presentation of an official state birth certificate with raised seal.
 (If your child was born in the state of Ohio, this certificate may be obtained from the Bureau of Vital Statistics, telephone 330-743-3333.) - 5.
 Presentation of at least two proof of residency forms, e.g. homeowner's tax statement, vote registration, utility bill, rent receipt.
 Residency affidavit and rental affidavit are needed, if applicable (for renters only). - 6.
 Custody papers, if applicable. - 7.
 Parents of a student identified with a disability must contact the Office of Special Education at 330-726-3411 prior to the start of school.
+An intake meeting must be scheduled prior to starting school for purpose of proper placement.